chanind/chanind.github.io/_posts/2023-06-04-academics-open-source-python-tips.markdown

 ## Takeaways

 If there's a single thing I want to leave you with, it's that code published along with research papers should be usable by others.
 If you can accomplish that, you're most of the way there.
 I believe that everything discussed in this article is very achievable for researchers, and is a lot easier than doing research itself, or learning LaTeX, or publishing papers.
 Researchers are smart people, and none of this is difficult.
-Once you get used to packaging code into a library that can be installed with `pip install`, it becomes second-nature, and the benefits to your success as a researcher are immense.
+Once you get used to packaging code into a library that can be installed with `pip install`, it becomes second-nature, and the benefits to your success as a researcher and to others who want to use your code are immense.

 For further reading, I'd recommend this [excellent article on Python best practices](https://mitelman.engineering/blog/python-best-practice/automating-python-best-practices-for-a-new-project/).
 It's a couple years old at this point, but I think the ideas in the article are still very valid today.